Waggle dancing

 There is one silver lining in all this, though.
 Given how big an impact our food systems have on climate change, our transformation of it—if we can muster the will to do so—can become an important way to mitigate climate change.

+There are people working to make burping and farting cows more climate-friendly by tweaking their feed—like Jan Dutkiewicz, I am, however, skeptical about this one because it doesn’t address, beyond emissions, cattle’s glaring land usage problem—and technological innovations can and should continue to be developed as a halfway measure to push for longer-term change.
 However, as Hilal Elver, a former U.N.
 Human Rights Office’s Special Rapporteur on the right to food, concluded in a 2015 report: “The world’s current consumption pattern of meat and dairy products is a major driver of climate change and climate change can only be effectively addressed if demand for these products is reduced.”

 For illustrative purposes: Poore and Nemecek found that cutting animal-based products from our current diets could reduce food production’s land use by 76 percent, even as plant-based equivalents are cultivated in their place to feed the world.
-If we don’t get that far, even halving the use of animal-based products could reduce land use by 67 percent.
+Assuming we don’t get that far, even halving the use of animal-based products could reduce land use by 67 percent.

 Taking all this into account, the call to reduce meat intake by those who have the choice to is surely not a radical proposition.
-Yet, I’ve listened in on panel discussions, especially where meat industry representatives are present, where any suggestion of it is simply avoided with no pushback at all.
-In the IPCC’s most recent report, governments were still trying to water down scientists’ recommendations on reducing meat consumption.
+Yet, I’ve listened in on climate panel discussions, especially where meat industry representatives are present, where any suggestion of it is simply avoided with no pushback at all.
+In the IPCC’s most recent report, governments were still trying to water down scientists’ recommendations on cutting meat consumption.

 I know I’ve rattled off a lot of sweeping figures here.
 They’re just a place to begin to connect the dots, with each figure encompassing whole other sets of analyses; and being global calculations they, of course, overlook local variations.
-An interesting thing Lu et al found in their study: South and Southeast Asia are the only regions in the world where plant-based greenhouse gas emissions are larger than animal-based emissions, due in part to rice cultivation—the largest emitter among plant-based foods.
+One thing Lu et al found in their study: South and Southeast Asia are the only regions in the world where plant-based greenhouse gas emissions are larger than animal-based emissions, due in part to rice cultivation—the largest emitter among plant-based foods.
 Necessary work is being done to figure out how to green the rice we eat, since it’s a staple food for so many people in the world, and a different set of approaches will be needed in these regions compared to in developed nations.
 But we should also keep in mind that there are other considerations beyond just emissions, such as land use in a finite world, and the fact that meat consumption tends to increase as countries develop.

 In any case, given how entangled we all are, it would be a mistake to think that some of us can claim not to be implicated by detrimental food practices happening elsewhere.
-We consume imported food, we travel, some of us live broad for some period of our lives.
+We consume imported food, we travel, some of us live abroad for some period of our lives.
 The big picture also matters.
-And unfairly, given the distributional imbalances of our hyper-globalised world, it’s the poor who are most vulnerable to the environmental impacts largely caused by the rich.
+And unfairly, given the distributional imbalances of our hyper-globalized world, it’s the poor who are most vulnerable to the environmental impacts largely caused by the rich.

 A glimpse of the inequities we’re talking about: the world’s ten most food-insecure countries collectively generate just 0.08% of total global carbon emissions.
 That’s not yet even taking into account the historical emissions of developed countries and the responsibility they ought to shoulder for that.